Poly-Friendly Christians?

 Last edited:

-I am curious, are there any poly-friendly Christians out there?
-If so, I have to ask, what have your experiences been if you're "out" about being in a poly relationship to others Christians that you know?
-And, how have you handled the reactions where many in return say this type of relationship is a sin, not allowed, etc.?
-As my husband and I have met far too many Christians who are strongly against accepting the bdsm community, poly communities, swinger communities, etc., as they always fall back to the whole "the Bible says it's a sin", and then starts quoting scripture, which most of the time they are misinterpreting.
-Just curious, as my husband and I are Christian, and beginning to explore this type of relationship and lifestyle, and any tips would be awesome.
-And to further give you an idea, my husband is Roman Catholic, and I am ordained as non-denominational Christian, but more inter-faith, since I am pursuing chaplaincy, and have been exposed to other religions/spiritualities/cultures since I could crawl. :).. it would just be nice to know some similar minded Christians for once:ROFLMAO::).
+Are there any poly-friendly Christians out there?
+What have your experiences been if you're "out" about being in a poly relationship to others Christians that you know?
+How have you handled the reactions where many in return say this type of relationship is a sin, not allowed, etc.?
+My husband and I have met far too many Christians who are strongly against accepting the BDSM community, poly communities, swinger communities, etc., as they always fall back to the whole "the Bible says it's a sin", and then start quoting scripture, which most of the time they are misinterpreting.
+I'm just curious, as my husband and I are Christian, and beginning to explore this type of relationship and lifestyle.
+Any tips would be awesome.
+My husband is Roman Catholic, and I am ordained as non-denominational Christian, but more inter-faith, since I am pursuing chaplaincy, and have been exposed to other religions/spiritualities/cultures since I could crawl.
+It would just be nice to meet some similar-minded Christians for once.

 There are lots of out poly Christians discoverable on the internet, and a lot of talk by and about them.
 I did a big roundup on Polyamory in the News not too long ago: Poly & Christian: A Huge and Diverse Field. [https://polyinthemedia.blogspot.com/2019/10/poly-christian-huge-and-diverse-field.html]